CASHamilton/Arduino-Social-Distancing-Robot/README.md

 # Arduino-Social-Distancing-Robot
 ## Building Instructions
-You will need the following parts
+You will need the following parts:

 1 Arduino (Uno or Mega works best for this project)